top of page

 By embracing eusocial principles—collective wisdom, adaptive roles, and ecological integration—Anthropolis becomes more than a settlement.
 It becomes a human hive, a cooperative organism where residents govern in cadence with nature.
 Eusocial biomimicry gives Anthropolis a governance model free from the power accumulation, factions, and extractive hierarchies that plague modern systems.

-Apes, Aliens, & Algorithms
+Aliens, Apes, & Algorithms

 Our fear of hostile aliens reflects our own evolutionary immaturity.
 Shaped by scarcity, humans scaled competition, domination, and extraction into global systems.
 Yet nature shows another path: cooperation.
 Like bonobos, intelligence matures through abundance and balance.
 True advancement sustains life.
 Until we learn that, our machines—and our myths—will mirror our fear, not our wisdom.